4 Ways to infuse corporate social responsibility (CSR) in your small business

 CSR principle #4: Make socially responsible purchases

 Perfecting the direct aspects of your SME or SMB will naturally have a huge impact on your business.
 However, it’s equally important that your purchasing decisions embrace those positive, ethical partners as well.
-There are lots of places to turn for help, for example, the experts at VegWare can hook you up with eco-friendly packaging.
+There are lots of places to turn for help, for example, experts found online can hook you up with eco-friendly packaging.
 This is a purchasing decision that will actively be noticed by all clients too, which is why it’s a fantastic solution.

 So, corporate social responsibility is vital.
 Opting for eco-friendly coffee cups and items for the office equipment shows that you are serious about being responsible.
 Even if this doesn’t get noticed, that shouldn’t be the main incentive in the first place.
 Working in the best possible fashion will always be the incentive.